Local campaign officials are becoming election-week celebrities. They’re too busy to notice.

 Fame is a strange beast in the Internet Age, especially for those who never asked for it.
 No one signs up to be a civil servant in hopes of trending on Twitter, after all.
 Gloria, Wolfe and everyone else just want to get the job done.

-Consider the scene Wednesday in Luzern County, where about 54 workers toiled away in a third-floor courtroom at Penn Place in downtown Wilkes-Barre, hoping to finish counting some 30,000 outstanding mail-in ballots that night.
+Consider the scene Wednesday in Luzerne County, Pa., where about 54 workers toiled away in a third-floor courtroom at Penn Place in downtown Wilkes-Barre, hoping to finish counting some 30,000 outstanding mail-in ballots that night.

-“I want to get as much done today as I possibly can,” said C. David Pedri, county manager, as he oversaw the counting activity.
+“I want to get as much done today as I possibly can,” said C. David Pedri, the county manager, as he oversaw the counting activity.
 “I know the world is watching us.”

 Or in Atlanta, where Richard Barron, the head of the Fulton County election office, announced Thursday that his staff was just about done counting votes after two sleepless nights and a deluge of international media attention.
 Workers simply exchanged relieved looks — and then burst into applause.